quanmathip/QrDesktop/README.md

 # LinkToQrDesktop
-app that i made :>, it can convert text data to qr
+App that i made :>, it can convert text data to qr